Construction of a right inverse for the divergence in non-cylindrical time dependent domains: Introduction

 As the divergence is a pure space operator, one might expect that its right inverse would commute with differentiation in time.
 However, if one asks the solution to satisfy a boundary condition, the right inverse starts depending on time through the evolution of the boundary, and the question about time regularity becomes non-trivial.
 The dependency of the right inverse on the geometry of the domain is typically very in-explicit in the stationary setting, and solutions regular in time cannot be produced by a straight-forward repetition of the constructions slice by slice.
 Such a slicing argument is enough for some of the usual applications, such as slice-wise versions of Korn's inequality and Lions--Ne\v{c}as theorem on negative norms, but it is not sufficient for the application we present at the end of the introduction.

-We propose a space-time approach and construct solutions that have some regularity in time variable and satisfy the same space regularity and same boundary conditions as solutions constructed for a single time slice are expected to satisfy.
+We propose a space-time approach and construct solutions that have some regularity in the time variable and satisfy the same space regularity and the same boundary conditions as solutions constructed for a single time slice are expected to satisfy.
 We demonstrate how improving the regularity of the boundary reflects as improved regularity of the solution operator.
+The most precise estimates are given in weighted spaces, where the weight depends on the distance to the boundary.
+The approach seems to appear naturally once singular boundaries are allowed (see \cite{MR2674865}).
+Indeed, it allows for the deficit to be captured precisely in the vicinity of irregularities of the boundary, hence underlying the {\em locality} of the operator; or in other words revealing the strength of the construction for losing regularity merely close to singularities.
 Our construction combines insights from several existing solution strategies in the stationary setting \cite{MR2643399,MR2674865,MR631691} as well as a novel component to deal with the time variable, our main object of interest.

 Before stating our main results, we clarify the background and briefly review the theory on solving the divergence in the stationary set-up.
 The divergence equation in its usual applications is ill-posed, and solutions are never expected to be unique, not even under a boundary condition.
 The solution given by the Bogovskij--Sobolev (briefly Bogovskij in what follows) integral formula \cite{MR631691}